 - You can make this Instant Pot chicken with mushrooms.

 - Place the chicken breasts into the Instant Pot.

 - Sprinkle with paprika, salt and pepper.

-- Cook at high pressure for about 10 minutes (according to the size of your chicken breasts).
+- Cook at high pressure for 10 minutes (You may increase the cooking time according to the size of your chicken breasts).

 - When cooking time ends, allow a natural pressure release for 10 minutes.

 - Once done, do a quick pressure release.